hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/07_git_github.md

 We removed the conflict on this line
 ~~~

-We don't need to merge again because Git knows someone has already done that.

-Version control's ability to merge conflicting changes
-is another reason users tend to divide their programs and papers into multiple files
-instead of storing everything in one large file.
-There's another benefit too:
-whenever there are repeated conflicts in a particular file,
-the version control system is essentially trying to tell its users
-that they ought to clarify who's responsible for what,
-or find a way to divide the work up differently.
+Version control's ability to merge conflicting changes is another reason users tend to divide their programs and papers into multiple files instead of storing everything in one large file.
+There's another benefit too: whenever there are repeated conflicts in a particular file, the version control system is essentially trying to tell its users that they ought to clarify who's responsible for which section in the document, or find a way to divide the work up differently.

 ***
-**Exercises**

-On Github "Fork" the NGS Analysis course repo to your account.
+*These materials were adapted from Software Carpentry, the Licensing information can be [found here](LICENSE_SWC_git_materials.md).*

 ***